RPA Use Cases in Banking

 The volume of regular client questions in banks (going from balance inquiry to general record data) is tremendous, making it hard for the staff to react to them with a low response time.
 RPA instruments can permit banks to robotize such commonplace, rule-based processes to viably react to inquiries continuously, in this way decreasing the time taken greatly.

-Example: According to a report, public relations robots have experienced 40% CAGR between 2019 and 2021.
+Example: According to a report, public relations robots have experienced a 40% CAGR between 2019 and 2021.

 Another long and drawn-out process is passport and visa applications, which commonly require a few days for approving the client data prior to supporting the Visa.